New-Horizons-SPM/scanbot/paper.md

 Scanbot has been developed in a modular fashion, which means its functionality can easily be expanded or improved through contributions from the open-source community.
-Furthermore, through the use of [hooks](https://new-horizons-spm.github.io/scanbot/hooks/), users can customise or replace key functionality that is likely to be system- or lab-specific, without rewriting Scanbot's source code.
-This has the advantage of being able to pull the latest Scanbot updates wihtout losing customised code.
+Furthermore, through the use of [hooks](https://new-horizons-spm.github.io/scanbot/hooks/), users can customise or replace key funcionalities that are system- or lab-specific, without rewriting Scanbot's source code.
+This has the advantage of being able to update Scanbot to the latest version without losing customised code.
 Such hooks can also be used to improve Scanbot's existing functionality or test potential new features.
 For instance, Scanbot's algorithmic approach to automated tip shaping might benefit the integration of an RL agent.
 This could be achieved by leveraging the hook [hk_tipShape](https://new-horizons-spm.github.io/scanbot/hooks/#hk_tipshape), where important parameters related to tip shaping can be adjusted based on images of the tip's imprint.